With a power score of 2.38, Albania ranks number 6 among emerging markets and number 18 in the global ranking.

 Fossil fuel phase-out policy

 Albania does not have a specific fossil fuel phase-out policy.
-The country did recently sign onto the Powering Past Coal Alliance, a coalition of governments and private sector entities which encourages ending the use of coal.
+The country in August 2021 joined the Powering Past Coal Alliance, a coalition of governments and private sector entities that encourages ending the use of coal.

 Power prices and costs

-Albania’s wholesale power market is dominated by state-owned generation company KESH, which operates 79% of the country’s generation capacity.
-It supplies electricity to state-owned distributor OSHEE, which serves regulated customers.
-The competitive side of the wholesale market comprises independent producers, with some large customers receiving power via bilateral contracts.
+Albania’s power market is dominated by state-owned generation company Albanian Power Corporation (KESH), which operates 79% of the country’s generation capacity, with private players owning a far smaller share.
+It supplies electricity to state-owned distributor Electricity Power Distribution System Operator (OSHEE), which serves regulated customers.
+Although some large customers receive power via bilateral contracts, Albania currently has no day-ahead and intraday market.
+The entity responsible for setting up these markets is the Albanian power exchange ALPEX.

 Installed Capacity (in MW)